goncalo7/puppet-openvpn/README.md

 Determines the network to assign client addresses out of.
 Defaults to 'undef'.

+#### `server_push`

+Determines options to push out to the client.
+For example routes, DNS servers, DNS search domains and many more.
+Defaults to 'undef'.

 #### `server_compression`

 Determines if compression should be enabled.
 Defaults to 'true'.